 J-1 Students on Post-Completion Academic Training

 J-1 students who graduate or complete their exchange program of study and begin post-completion Academic Training must have continuing healthcare coverage during the Academic Training period.
+Students who have graduated qualify for a SHIP continuation plan if they were a registered student enrolled in SHIP for the Spring or Fall semester immediately preceding their graduation.
 See the UHS website for Health Insurance After Graduation regarding selecting a plan after your final semester of registration.
 Be sure that any plan you select meets the Department of State requirements for J-1/J-2 health insurance (see below).

 U.S. Dept. of State Required Health Insurance Coverage for J-1/J-2 Exchange Visitors

 - Covers pre-existing conditions after a reasonable waiting period

 - Includes a provision for co-payment that does not exceed 25% co-pay by the Exchange Visitor